 On his LinkedIn account, he further outlines his credentials regarding geopolitics: “Along with the U.S. State Department nominating me as a top five finalist to represent the United States at the 2011 emerging leaders UNESCO forum in Paris, France, I have been invited to participate in policy and oil and gas conferences in the U.S., Europe and Middle East.
 In Washington D.C, I have spoken at the Washington Times forum on the geopolitics of the energy trade from the eastern Mediterranean.”

 Papadopoulos was officially announced as part of Trump’s team in an article released by The Washington Post that same year.

-3. He Specialized in Oil & Gas Consulting During Trump’s Campaign
+5. He Specialized in Oil & Gas Consulting During Trump’s Campaign

 Since Trump has taken office, Papadopoulos has been listed as an independent oil, gas, and policy consultant.
 On a conference call with The Washington Post, Trump was quoted as saying “George is an oil and gas consultant; excellent guy.”

-In an interview with Interfax in 2016, Papdopoulos discussed the state of relations between the U.S. and Russia, saying that the Obama administration promised cooperation with Russia but not followed through.
+In an interview with Interfax in 2016, Papdopoulos discussed the state of relations between the U.S. and Russia, saying that the Obama administration promised cooperation with Russia but had not followed through.
 He went on to explain the differences between Obama’s approach and that of President Trump, saying: